VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Introduction

 \section{Introduction}

-Lateral Spine Images (LSIs) can be captured through modalities such as Computed Tomography (CT), Digital X-Ray Imaging (DXI), Magnetic Resonance Imaging (MRI) or Dual-Energy X-ray Absorptiometry (DXA).
-LSIs play an important role in medical diagnostics and treatment planning.
-Some important applications include spinal alignment assessment to diagnose abnormal curvature conditions such as kyphosis~\cite{kyphosis} and lordosis~\cite{lordosis}, Vertebral Fractures Assessment (VFA)~\cite{vfa}, Bone Mineral Density (BMD) calculation for osteoporosis analysis~\cite{osteoporosis}, and Abdominal Aortic Calcification (AAC) detection~\cite{aac1, aac2}.
-A comparison of CT, DXI, and DXA LSI scans is shown in Figure~\ref{fig1}.
-While both CT and DXI are effective for LSI analysis, DXA is the fastest, most affordable, and least radiation-intensive option among radiation-based methods.
-As a result, it is becoming the preferred choice for VFA in routine osteoporosis screening.
-DXA imaging is conventionally used for the calculation of BMD~\cite{osteoporosis}, however, recent studies have shown that DXA LSIs can also be used to detect AAC, a stable marker for the development of Cardiovascular Diseases (CVD)~\cite{aac1, aac2, showattend, afsah, naeha, zilyas_miccai2024}.
-Quantification of AAC on LSIs typically employs, the most widely adopted, Kauppila's AAC-24 point scoring method~\cite{kauppila} as shown in the Figure~\ref{fig2}.
-An important part of this scoring technique is the identification of intervertebral boundaries between vertebrae T12, L1, L2, L3, L4, and L5, and this process requires localization of vertebral boundaries.
+Lateral Spine Images (LSIs) are a cornerstone in musculoskeletal diagnostics, providing critical insights for both disease detection and treatment planning.
+Key applications include spinal alignment assessment to diagnose abnormal curvature conditions such as kyphosis~\cite{kyphosis} and lordosis~\cite{lordosis}, Vertebral Fractures Assessment (VFA)~\cite{vfa}, Bone Mineral Density (BMD) calculation for osteoporosis analysis~\cite{osteoporosis}, Abdominal Aortic Calcification (AAC) detection~\cite{aac1, aac2}, and visceral fat estimation~\cite{maqsood2025pixels}.
+These LSIs can be acquired through various imaging modalities, including Computed Tomography (CT), Digital X-Ray Imaging (DXI), Magnetic Resonance Imaging (MRI) or Dual-Energy X-ray Absorptiometry (DXA) (refer to Figure~\ref{fig1} for visual comparison).
+Among these, DXA scans are the fastest, most cost-effective, and low-radiation option, making it the preferred modality for vertebral fracture assessment in routine osteoporosis screening.
+Traditionally, DXA scans are widely used for BMD measurement~\cite{osteoporosis}.
+However, there has been growing research interest in leveraging LSI spine DXA scans for additional diagnostic applications.
+Recent studies have demonstrated their utility in detecting AAC, a stable marker for the development of cardiovascular diseases~\cite{aac1, aac2, showattend, afsah, naeha, zilyas_miccai2024}, as well as in estimating visceral adipose tissue, an important indicator for metabolic health~\cite{maqsood2025pixels}.
+This trend highlights a growing interest in re-purposing LSI DXA scans beyond bone health toward comprehensive, multi-disease risk profiling.